 Other judges at this hearing office

-The Social Security Administration utilizes a workload-balancing algorithm to assign cases, meaning your assignment to a specific judge is essentially random.
-Within the Manchester Hearing Office, lifetime approval rates among the bench range from 46% to 87%.
-Because you cannot choose your judge, understanding the office environment is a vital part of your preparation.
+The Social Security Administration assigns cases using a workload-balancing algorithm, meaning your assignment to a specific judge is essentially random.
+Across the Manchester Hearing Office, lifetime approval rates among the bench range from 46% to 87%.
+Because each judge brings a unique perspective to the hearing room, understanding the office-wide environment is helpful.
+For preparation purposes, the guidance is the same regardless of which judge you are assigned.

 Your odds change dramatically with a lawyer